Sale Agreement and Deposit

 The following costs and fees are all paid by the purchaser:

-Lawyer fees including a law society charge and search fee.
+Lawyer fees including a search fee.

 Real Estate Agent fee.